inphobia/inphobia.github.io/content/docs/flow/creep/_index.md

 # goal

-something you outgrow your case, sometimes you want to shut down an 10 dvd drive tower when it's not needed. let's see where we can get.
+sometimes you outgrow your case, sometimes you want to shut down an 10 dvd drive tower when it's not needed. let's see where we can get.

 ## initial setup
 * working config we made in previous flow